phishdetect/website/docs/user/how-to-use/index.md

 ---
 layout: docs
-title: How to Use PhishDetect
+title: How to use PhishDetect
 ---

 If you are suspicious of a webpage you have opened or a link you have received, you can ask the configured PhishDetect Node to scan scan them for phishing.
 A PhishDetect Node is a service that securely conducts the scanning of the suspicious link or page.
 Every newly installed brower extension comes pre-configured with a default PhishDetect Node located at node.phishdetect.io, which is operated by the creators of PhishDetect.